samarendra-fissionhq/hipaa-compliance-developers-guide/09 Mobile Applications.md

 ### Database/API calls
 If your application is relying on data from any covered entity (such as a doctor's office) it will have to be compliant.
 Same goes for any integration you need to do with a business associate of a covered entity.

+PHI data sent/received by your app to/from a business associate or a covered entity should be done in a secure channel(eg: HTTPS) to adhere to "encryption in transit".
+All the HTTP or WS requests should be secured with TLS/SSL.

 If your app is not compliant these covered entities will not be able to grant your app access to make API or database calls, nor can you search and read anything within their database.

 Captain obvious says "This greatly limits the functionality of your application."